npm package discovery and stats viewer.

 This will add the global FS.Checkout class which you can instantiate.

 You can also load the script using the async or defer attribute on the script tag.
 Note, however, that with asynchronous loading any API calls will have to be made only after the script execution has finished.
-For that you'll need to hook to load event of window or use window.onload.
+For that you'll need to hook into the load event of window or use window.onload.

 <script